 Greetings!
-I am James Stone, a 60 year old semi-retired solicitor living in the lovely spa town of Harrogate in God’s Own County of Yorkshire.
+I am James Stone, 60 years old, semi-retired and living in the lovely spa town of Harrogate in God’s Own County of Yorkshire.
 My wife, Julie, bears my foibles.
 My children, Alasdair and Kirsty, do their own thing.
-Presently going through about my fourth mid-life crisis, I originally decided to create this blog principally in anticipation of what some might call an adventure of a lifetime (others might say… WTF!).
+Presently going through about my fourth or fifth mid-life crisis, I originally decided to create this blog principally in anticipation of what some might call an adventure of a lifetime (others might say… WTF!).
 Time would tell.
 To deal with that crisis I am not indulging in a brand new sports car or Harley, dyeing my hair, turning to drink or a mistress or any of the other signs of such a crisis.
 No I had something far more interesting in mind; something I hoped I could achieve before my body fails me.

 As a child I was fortunate to be dragged around the world by my parents.
 By the time I was 6 I had been around the world and visited Australia, the UK, the USA and places in between.
 That engendered in me a love for travel.